CA4022/CSC1109-Data-Speed-and-Scale/docs/lab5/index.md

     that newly developed expertise!</figcaption>
 </figure>

-INFO: Spark has greatly influenced many later tools that use a similar execution model in modern big data handling.
-Most notably, much of the data science community has recently been gradually adopting distributed engines that are somewhat easier to program for such as "Dask".
-Dask works similarly to Spark but is designed from the ground-up with python programming in mind.
-Despite this, Spark remains the primary pillar of the ecosystem, and offers a level of reliability, resilience and production readiness that younger, user friendly tools like Dask can't yet match.

 ## A Programming Polyglot Tour of Spark Examples ##

 In this section, we will walk you through running our familiar distributed word count on the Spark